apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_quantization.md

 3. Calibration dataloader
 4. Evaluation function - a function that takes a model as an argument and returns the accuracy it achieves on a certain evaluation dataset.

-Here is how to achieve the quantization using INC:
+### Quantizing ResNet

+The previous sections described how to quantize ResNet using the native MXNet quantization.
+This example shows how we can achieve the same (plus the auto-tuning) using INC.

 1. Get the model